 Several additional space debris models exist for various ranges of applicability and different purpose.
 Only a subset of these is publicly available and thus of interest for this standard.

-For some international space programmes specific models, other than MASTER-2005, have been defined as applicable.
-For the International Space Station the space debris models NASA-90 [RD.21] or ORDEM-2000 [RD.107] are applicable, even for European contributions.
+For some international space programmes specific models have been defined as applicable.
+For the International Space Station, additional to the ORDEM3.0 model, also the space debris models NASA-90 [RD.21] or ORDEM-2000 [RD.107] are still applied.

 ORDEM-2000